 It is notable that the T7 has a hotshoe, which makes it possible to easily attach optional accessories, such as an external flash gun.
 The SX430 does not feature such an accessory-socket.

 Both the SX430 and the T7 are recent models that are part of the current product line-up.
 The SX430 replaced the earlier Canon SX420, while the T7 followed on from the Canon T6.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon SX430 Manual (free pdf) or the online Canon T7 Manual.
+Further information on the features and operation of the SX430 and T7 can be found, respectively, in the Canon SX430 Manual (free pdf) or the online Canon T7 Manual.

 So what conclusions can be drawn?
 Is the Canon SX430 better than the Canon T7 or vice versa?
 The listing below highlights the relative strengths of the two models.